UCSF-DataSci/datasci223_assignment7/02_llm_api_chat.md

-# Part 2: LLM API Usage (Command Line Chat Tool)
+# Part 2: Basic LLM Chat Tool

 ## Introduction

-In this part, you'll create a command line tool that interacts with a Large Language Model (LLM) API.
-This tool will allow users to have conversations with an LLM, focusing on healthcare-related queries about gout.
-You'll learn how to connect to LLM APIs, handle responses, and create a user-friendly interface using the Gout Emergency Department Chief Complaint Corpora.
+In this part, you'll create a simple command-line chat tool that interacts with a Large Language Model (LLM) through the Hugging Face API.
+This tool will allow you to have conversations with an LLM about healthcare topics.

 ## Learning Objectives

-- Connect to an LLM API (e.g., Hugging Face)
+- Connect to the Hugging Face API
-- Implement a command line interface for chat interactions
+- Create a basic interactive chat loop
-- Handle API errors and rate limits gracefully
+- Handle simple error cases
-- Process and format LLM responses
-- Create a reusable utility for LLM interactions
+- Test with healthcare questions

 ## Setup and Installation